Token Sample Complexity of Attention: Background and related work

-\paragraph{Transformers with arbitrarily many tokens} To mathematically analyse convergence rate in the large $n$ limit, it is crucial to define the limit mean field model, which corresponds to defining attention as operating over a probability distribution of tokens.
-This mean field model was initially presented in \citep{debieb2019} and \citep{pevny2019}, followed by its formulation for Transformers in the work of \citep{vuckovic2020}, \citep{sander2022}, \citep{geshkovski2023a}, and \citep{geshkovski2025bams}.
-It can also be coupled with a neural ODE framework to model infinitely deep transformers, as studied for instance in \citep{sander2022}, note however that our contributions do not address this setting and focus on a single attention layer.
-Similarly, \citep{geshkovski2023a}, \citep{geshkovski2025bams} and \citep{castin2025} develop a \emph{Transformer PDE} for standard softmax attention and prove it is the mean-field limit of an $n$-particle system as $n\to\infty$.
-The paper \citep{geshkovski2025bams} models tokens as points evolving on the \emph{sphere} $\mathbb{S}^{d-1}$, to mimic the normalization layers in real Transformers, and connects the resulting equations to various models in mathematical physics.
-Recent works that build on this mean-field view also include \citep{karagodin2024causal} (clustering with causal masking) and \citep{bruno2025metastable} (meta-stable clustering).
-Notably, \citep{castin2025} prove that the Transformer PDE preserves Gaussianity, reducing the dynamics to mean and covariance evolution.
-In our work, we focus on a single attention layer in the infinite-token limit, using the Gaussian case as a tractable baseline to derive explicit convergence rates and build intuition for extensions to Gaussian mixtures and other sub-Gaussian distributions.
+\textbf{Transformers with arbitrarily many tokens.} The mean field model which corresponds to defining attention as operating over a probability distribution of tokens was initially presented in \cite{DeBie19} and \cite{Pevny19}, and subsequently adapted to Transformers in \cite{Vuckovic20,Sander22,Geshkovski24,Geshkovski25}.
+Building on this framework, \cite{Geshkovski24}, \cite{Geshkovski25} and \cite{Castin25} develop a \emph{Transformer PDE} for standard softmax attention and prove it is the mean-field limit of an $n$-particle system as $n\to\infty$. \cite{Geshkovski25} models tokens as points evolving on the \emph{sphere} $\mathbb{S}^{d-1}$ to capture normalization effects and connects the resulting dynamics to models from mathematical physics.
+Related developments include \cite{Karagodin24} (clustering with causal masking) and \cite{Bruno25} (meta-stable clustering).
+Notably, \cite{Castin25} prove that the Transformer PDE preserves Gaussianity, reducing the dynamics to mean and covariance evolution.
+In contrast, we focus on a single attention layer in the infinite-token limit, using the Gaussian case as a tractable baseline to derive explicit convergence rates and motivate extensions to sub-Gaussian distributions.

+\textbf{Relation to \cite{Boursier25}} In an independent work, \cite{Boursier25} also study token sample complexity.
+A first key difference with our work is that we consider the setting in which queries, keys, and values are drawn from the same token set, as is typically the case when modeling self-attention.
+This dependence between tokens makes the analysis substantially more involved, and requires the use of the chaining method in the proof of \cref{thm:uniform_convergence}; see \cref{sec:proof_uniform} for details.
+We also establish $O(1/n^\beta)$ error bounds with smaller values of $\beta$; in particular, when $A \to 0$ we recover the exponent $\beta = 1/2$, and we derive exact asymptotics in the hardmax limit $A \to \infty$.
+On the other hand, \cite{Boursier25} establish concentration bounds for the Jacobian of the attention map, with applications to in-context linear regression under Gaussian inputs.